Research Plan: Grubble Project

 - Participants found the overall process familiar but fragmented across apps.

-- Comparing options remained the biggest pain point — “I wish I could see all delivery times and total prices side by side.”
+- Missing filters and comparing options remained the biggest pain points — “I wish I could see all delivery times and total prices side by side.”

 Actionable Recommendations